ginkel/thinkfail/README.md

 ## Usage

 Start `thinkfail.py` and keep hitting ENTER at a constant rate.
 When the fan's state changes, notice that multiple keystrokes are lost.
+The script will inform you when that happens (determined by the fact that the interval between keystrokes changes).

 ## Affected Hardware